 - Do you mention how the Bible helps you in your daily life?

-- Share something you’re worried about and how Philippians 4:6-7 has helped you in past struggles.
-Invite your kids to join you in prayer as you bring a current struggle to God with gratitude and expectation.
+- Share something you’re anxious about and how Philippians 4:6-7 has helped you in past struggles.
+Invite your kids to join you in prayer as you bring a current concern to God with gratitude and expectation.